The FTC Fix

 💀 71%

-71% of small businesses of been victims of cybercrime.
-It's not a matter of "if", just "when"
+71% of small businesses have been victims of cybercrime.
+It's not a matter of "if", just "when"!

 If these statistics don't make your stomach turn... they should!